annpetrosiann/tumolabs_python/station_project1/README.md

 ## Description

-Mad Libs is a word game where the player provides different types of words without knowing the final story.
+Mad Labs is a word game where the player provides different types of words without knowing the final story.
 The program then places those words into a story template and displays the funny result.

 This project is a Python console game based on the three Mad Libs templates provided in the assignment.